 *Students who enroll in programs that have applied for, but have not yet been awarded, accreditation will be denied permanent licensure in Tennessee if accreditation is ultimately denied.
 Until the accreditation is actually awarded, they will be eligible only for temporary licensure.

 Licensure at the higher levels requires a master’s degree from a CSWE-accredited program or a doctoral degree.
 After graduation, a candidate should seek licensure as an LMSW.
 The process will entail passing the ASWB master’s level exam.
-At the master’s level, the application fee is $75 with an initial licensing fee of $75.
+At the master’s level, fees total $160.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.